score-json/json/TSF/docs/update-process.rst

     For this, the option --output-junit is set with output path "../my_logs/TARGETNAME_junit.xml", where TARGETNAME is replaced by the name of the respective cmake target; in case that this convention is insufficient to uniquely identify the logs, TARGETNAME is amended by a number.
     When updating, it must be ensured that these adaptations are preserved.
     Moreover, if the update introduces new cmake targets or new executions of ctest, it must be ensured, that the junit-log is generated and stored with a similar naming convention in the folder "../my_logs/".
     Otherwise, it can not be ensured that the test data are accurately captured.

+cmake/download_test_data.cmake
+    This file is modified to ensure that the test-data are not downloaded from the original test-data repository, but instead from the copy of that repository within the Eclipse S-CORE organisation.
+    It must be ensured that this change is preserved.

 tests/CMakeLists.txt
     This file collects, in particular, the files containing the unit- and integration-tests in a list, which is given to cmake.